Syndace/libxeddsa/README.md

 ## Installation ##

-Prebuilt binaries (at least for amd64, possibly for arm64 too) are available for Linux, MacOS and Windows and attached to [the releases](https://github.com/Syndace/libxeddsa/releases).
+Prebuilt binaries are available for Linux (amd64), MacOS (amd64 & arm64) and Windows (amd64) and attached to [the releases](https://github.com/Syndace/libxeddsa/releases).
+They can also be found in the build artifacts of the [Build & Test workflow](https://github.com/Syndace/libxeddsa/actions/workflows/build-and-test.yml).
 The dynamic variants (`.so`, `.dylib` and `.dll`) require [libsodium](https://download.libsodium.org/doc/) to be installed on the system.

 Instructions for building from source, including compilation to WebAssembly using Emscripten, can be found in [the documentation](https://libxeddsa.readthedocs.io/).